Fear of Flying Tour: Opening act

+Broadcasting and recording

+Her show at the House of Blues in Los Angeles was featured on House of Blues Online Web cast on April 17 and April 26.
+Beginning, April 17, 2001 at 12 p.m.
+PDT online viewers had the opportunity to stream the 24-hour video Web cast performance via hob.com.

 Setlist

 The following setlist was obtained from the concert held on March 28, 2001, at the Royal Oak Music Theatre in Royal Oak, Michigan.
 It does not represent all concerts for the duration of the tour.